+APM-REP-06145-0003

-APM-REP-06145-0003 FEBRUARY 2015
+FEBRUARY 2015

 This report has been prepared under contract to the NWMO.
 The report has been reviewed by the NWMO, but the views and conclusions are those of the authors and do not necessarily represent those of the NWMO.

 All copyright and intellectual property rights belong to the NWMO.
-For more information, please contact:

-For more information, please contact:

-Nuclear Waste Management Organization

-22 St. Clair Avenue East, Sixth Floor

-Toronto, Ontario M4T 2S3 Canada
+For more information, please contact: Nuclear Waste Management Organization 22 St. Clair Avenue East, Sixth Floor Toronto, Ontario M4T 2S3 Canada Tel 416.934.9814 Toll Free 1.866.249.6966 Email contactus@nwmo.ca www.nwmo.ca

-Tel 416.934.9814

-Toll Free 1.866.249.6966

-Email contactus@nwmo.ca

-www.nwmo.ca